vmware-tanzu/tanzu-dev-portal/content/practices/design-critique/index.md

 ---

 ## How to Use this Method

+{{% section %}}
 ### Sample Agenda & Prompts
 1. While the project team hangs up printouts of the design artifacts being critiqued, remind everyone that their job today is to help the project team find the challenges with their design, not the solutions, using language that is specific and kind.

    {{% callout %}}
    Tip: If necessary, remind the project team that they should take notes on what’s discussed (e.g. in Sketch or a text editor) and should refrain from defending the work.
 They can use project context to decide what should/should not be acted upon.
    {{% /callout %}}
-1. Once everyone is settled, ask the project team the following questions and write each answer on the whiteboard for all to see:
+2. Once everyone is settled, ask the project team the following questions and write each answer on the whiteboard for all to see:
    - What’s the name of the app being critiqued?
    - What is the goal of the app?
 For example, “'Super Bowl Land' is a series of screens for call center operators to manage the billing and account information for football fans during football season.”)
    - Who is the user?